GroestlCoin/node-tip-bot/README.md

 ## Edits
 * To change the ticker for your coin edit -
  * `config/config.yml` line `39 - 50`
- * And add your own Cryptsy, AllCoin and BTC-e coin ticker link.
-* Currently only supports Cryptsy, AllCoin and BTC-e.
  * See `config/config.yml` line `33 - 50`, `61 -75`, `104 -108`
- * And bin/tipbot.js `267` to `351` to add your own exchange json.

 ## Commands